MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 When published by the extension publisher team, the extension upgrade process replaces the existing extension version with a newly supported one.
 By default, the automatic extension upgrade feature is enabled for all extensions deployed on Azure Stack HCI Arc-enabled clusters unless you explicitly opt-out of automatic upgrades.

-Currently, automatic extension upgrades are only supported in the Windows Admin Center extension.
-However, more extensions will be added in the future.
+Currently, automatic extension upgrades are only supported in the Windows Admin Center extension, but more extensions will be added in the future.

 > [!NOTE]
-> By default, all extensions are configured to enable automatic upgrades, even if an extension doesn't support the automatic extension upgrade.
+> By default, all extensions are set up to enable automatic upgrades, even if an extension doesn't support the automatic extension upgrade.
 However, this default setting has no effect until the extension publisher chooses to support automatic extension upgrade.

 ### Enable automatic upgrade via the Azure portal